 What you have though is the VPN Gate Users’ Forum and the FAQ section.
 But you still may not find your answers as you could expect in the case of a commercial VPN like NordVPN.

 As we’ve already stated in this VPN Gate review, this application and its parent, SoftEther VPN, are absolutely free, and will certainly remain so.

 Since it simply can’t get any cheaper, the only question is whether this VPN service can satisfy your needs or not.

 If you’re looking for a professional, top-notch, premium VPN, you may have to pay $3-$5 per month for a 1 or 2-year plan.
 But you can’t compare the quality of the services and the security features included.

-In summary of our VPN Gate review, we must say that we do appreciate the hard work these Japanese developers have put into this experimental project.
-But we certainly don’t feel that this application could be a danger to commercial VPNs, not just yet – if ever.
+In summary, we must say that we do appreciate the hard work these developers have put into this experimental project.
+But we certainly don’t feel that this application could be a danger to commercial VPNs, not just yet – ever.

 How about learning from other VPN users?

 Do you have any related questions?
 Have you ever tried to use VPN Gate or any other VPN apps before?
 Maybe you have written your own VPN Gate review?
 What are your impressions?

 Please feel free to leave your comment below.